dianetle/react_calculator/README.md

+#Dianes's Calculator

+This simple calculator is designed to solve simple arithmetic functions, while also including the ability to utilize parentheses and exponents.
+Please follow the instructions below to view the project in your local browser.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).